zowe/zowe-pli-language-support/README.md

 The extension enables syntax highlighting for PL/I code.

 ### Syntax Coloring
-Contrasting colors are used in displayed code for ease of identifying and distinguishing keywords, variables, compiler options, paragraphs, and sections.
+Contrasting colors are used in displayed code for ease of identifying and distinguishing keywords, variables, type functions, compiler options, paragraphs, and sections.

 ### Outline View and Breadcrumbs
 The extension enables outline view and the breadcrumbs navigation bar at the top of the edit window, which show the structure of elements within the program and allow easy navigation between them.